ycorcos1/steno-ai-app/README.md

 ## Future Developments

-### Real-time Collaboration
+### Enhanced Collaboration Features

-The following features are planned to enable real-time collaboration:
+The following enhancements are planned for real-time collaboration:

-- **Enhanced Presence System**:
+- **Advanced Presence System**:

   - Real-time cursor positions and selections
   - User avatars and names displayed in the editor
   - Visual indicators for active editors
-  - "User is typing..." indicators

-- **Collaboration Permissions**:
+- **Collaboration Enhancements**:

-  - Document-level access control (owner, editor, viewer roles)
+  - Comments and annotations on specific document sections
-  - Invite collaborators via email
+  - @mentions to notify collaborators
-  - Permission management UI
   - Activity log showing who made what changes
+  - Email notifications for invitations (currently in-app only)

 - **Conflict Resolution**: